Talk on Rhythm

 built on shared movement and chanting.

-how distrust of such things now prevails,
+And he noticed how mistrust of such things now prevails,

 and I would add not least in contemporary dance,